|

 199. share

-assets belonging to or due to or contributed by an individual person or group
+assets belonging to an individual person or group

 In fact, the information we shared about Mnemosyne is how we introduce the technique to our students.